-Abstract: This paper presents a systems concurrent engineering approach for the conception of a hybrid vehicle.
-Traditional approaches focus on the product development organization and product concepts of operation (CONOPS).
-In traditional approaches, the overall view of the inherent complexity in the development of a product, its life cycle processes and their performing organizations are not taken into consideration.
-The systems concurrent engineering performs, simultaneously, stakeholders' analysis, requirements analysis, functional analysis and implementation architecture analysis, for the product, its life cycle processes and their performing organizations.
-Analysis, requirements and attributes were captured for the product, and its life cycle processes organizations and the relationships between them were identified.
-It was concluded that the impact, traceability and hierarchy links promote the anticipation of life cycle process requirements to the early stages of systems architecting.
-Late changes are avoided and development costs are dramatically reduced, while stakeholders' satisfaction over product life cycle is increased.
+Abstract: This paper presents a system concurrent engineering approach for the development of a mobile Telemetry, Tracking and Control (TT&C) ground station for an Unmanned Aerial Vehicle (UAV).
+Traditional approaches focus on the product, development organization and the product concepts of operation (CONOPS).
+In those approaches the overall view of the inherent complexity in the development of a product, its life cycle processes and their performing organizations are not taken into consideration.
+The system concurrent engineering performs, simultaneously, stakeholder analysis, requirements analysis, functional analysis and implementation architecture analysis for the product, its life cycle processes and their performing organization.
+From the analysis, requirements and attributes are captured for the product, its life cycle processes organization and the relationships between them are identified.
+We have concluded that the impact, traceability and hierarchy links promote the anticipation of the life cycle process requirements to the early stages of systems architecting.
+Late changes are avoided and development costs are dramatically reduced, while satisfaction of stakeholders over the product life cycle is increased.